← Finance & money

 Cash flows for NPV/IRR

-Use a negative amount at period 0 for the initial outlay, then positive inflows or additional investments for later periods.
+Use a negative amount at period 0 for the initial outlay, then positive inflows or negative outflows for additional investments in later periods.
 Periods are annual by default.

 How it’s calculated